Pollinator Paradise Parma R & E Center PSES College of Agriculture University of Idaho

 Fig. 1: Tripped flowers on a raceme.
 What do they really mean?

-New!
-Download an interactive model of alfalfa pollination.
+See an interactive model of alfalfa pollination.

-If you want to try to measure the amount of pollination that is taking place in an alfalfa field, it is natural to plan to count numbers of open flowers, tripped flowers, and perhaps buds and wilted flowers on a sample of racemes.
+If you want to try to measure the amount of pollination that is taking place in an alfalfa field, it is natural to count numbers of open flowers, tripped flowers, and perhaps buds and wilted flowers on a sample of racemes.
 Here is something to think about if you plan to make these measurements.

 Your counts will be a snapshot in time of the condition of the raceme.
 Counts per se give you no information about the rate at which flowers are opening or being tripped.
 Those two rates may be very different.
+You need to know both of these rates in order to interpret changes in numbers of open flowers over time, and to make comparisons between fields and between years.

 Fig. 2: A wilted flower < 2 hrs after being tripped.